Mistwalker: 2012–present

 Following its console collaborations and large-scale RPGs, Sakaguchi wanted to focus on smaller-scale mobile titles it could produce mostly on its own.
 The choice to shift away from larger console projects was also motivated by Sakaguchi wanting to work with a small hand-picked team.
 Mistwalker's first solo project was Party Wave, a surfing simulation.
 The second released mobile title was Blade Guardian, a tower defence title created with several former Square co-workers; Sakaguchi created the game based on his liking for the genre.
 Party Wave was unsuccessful and prompted Sakaguchi to reevaluate his approach to mobile game development.
 This led to the production of Terra Battle, a small-scale RPG.
 Terra Battle was one of several proposals created by Sakaguchi, with one such proposal being a game featuring a ballet dancer.

 Terra Battle proved to be a worldwide success, prompting Sakaguchi to expand it into a larger franchise that included a direct sequel Terra Battle 2 co-developed with Silicon Studio, and a spin-off titled Terra Wars, which made use of claymation incorporated into the game.
 As of 2017, he was also planning out a third mainline Terra Battle title.
 By 2020, all three Terra Battle titles had been shut down; Terra Battle 2 and Terra Wars were closed due to mixed reactions and trouble updating them based on feedback, while Terra Battle shut down after nearly six years due to growing difficulties keeping the game's quality high.
 After replaying Final Fantasy VI, Sakaguchi rediscovered an earlier passion for creating emotional narratives.
 Production began in 2018 on Fantasian, an RPG inspired by Final Fantasy VI and developed for the Apple Arcade service.
 A notable element was the use of real-life dioramas scanned into the game and used for its environments.
+An enhanced version, Fantasian: Neo Dimension, was released for consoles and PC by Square Enix in December 2024, making it the first collaboration between Sakaguchi and Square Enix in 21 years.